 Advisors and Support Persons:

 Both parties to a claim of sexual misconduct are entitled to the presence of a support person and/or an advisor of their choice during all phases of the resolution process.
 Certain Rhodes’ faculty and staff have been specifically trained to provide advisement to students going through a Title IX process.
-Therefore, if a student wishes to use a Rhodes faculty or staff member as an advisor, they must choose from the list of trained employees.
+Therefore, if a student wishes to use a Rhodes faculty or staff member as an advisor, they are encouraged to choose from the list of trained employees below.
 The list is as follows: